 There’s fantastic common areas like the living room perfect for curling up with a good book or playing a board game.
 There’s also amenities like foosball for guests to make use of.

-Villa La Tosca offers a traditional French breakfast with press pressed orange juice, croissants, pain au chocolate, baguette, fruit and yogurt.
+Villa La Tosca offers a traditional French breakfast with fresh pressed orange juice, croissants, pain au chocolate, baguette, fruit and yogurt.
 There are additional options you can order, like the eggs benedict I was very tempted by since it’s my favorite breakfast to indulge in.
-You have the option to have breakfast in the dining room or be served breakfast in your room at your prefered time.
+You have the option to have breakfast in the dining room or be served breakfast in your room at your preferred time.

 There’s also a multi-course dinner offered by the villa’s chef or you can choose to use the fully equipped kitchen to cook lunch and dinner yourself.
 Since living on different continents means Tim doesn’t get my home cooked meals very often, we picked up filets, baby potatoes and green beans.
 And as a once aspiring chef, Villa La Tosca’s kitchen is pretty much my dream home kitchen.